 \ Denotes primary author.
-All other contributing authors are listed alphabetically.

 Accreditation Requirements

 This protocol can be utilized for a variety of procedures and tumor types for clinical care purposes.
 For accreditation purposes, only the definitive primary cancer resection specimen is required to have the core and conditional data elements reported in a synoptic format.